The Subtleties of Contemporary Age-Defying ProceduresDate: May 30, 2013

-However, whereas traditionally plastic surgery would be one big op from which the client would emerge transformed, procedures such as dermal fillers require a constant top up, with the face becoming an infinite work in progress.
-What effect does this culture of constant improvement have on ordinary women?
-The beauty standard we are now expected to live up to is most definitely a surgical one, but the artificial nature of it is so well hidden that it is even more detrimental to the self image of normal looking women who have aged beyond their twenties
+However, whereas traditionally plastic surgery would be one big op from which the client would emerge transformed, procedures such as dermal fillers require a constant top-up, with the face becoming an infinite work in progress.
+What effect does this culture of constant improvement has on ordinary women?
+The beauty standard we are now expected to live up to is most definitely a surgical one, but the artificial nature of it is so well hidden that it is even more detrimental to the self-image of normal looking women who have aged beyond their twenties.